Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

+Note that under the external block-building paradigm, $\tau$ denotes the proposer's commitment time to supplier $I$, rather than a direct release time to attesters.
+By choosing $\tau$, the proposer indirectly determines how late the supplier can begin propagating the block while still satisfying the attestation requirement.

-\textit{Attestation success.} Once selected by the proposer, relay $I$ broadcasts the block to attestors.
-Compared to the no-relay case, an additional latency $d(r(p_n),r(I))$ is incurred for the proposer-relay connection, so the timely-attestation probability is now relay-specific:
+\textit{Attestation success.} Once committed by the proposer, a supplier $I$ located in region $r(I)$ broadcasts the block to attesters.
+Relative to the local block-building model, an additional latency $d\!\big(r(p_n), r(I)\big)$ is incurred between the proposer and the supplier.
+As a result, the timely-attestation probability becomes supplier-specific: